krypton-org/krypton-flutter/THIRD-PARTY.md

 ## Credits to third-party packages

-This document list all the external librairies used in this package.
+All the external librairies used in this package are listed in this document.

 ### GraphQL